Led by Maria Sotomayor-Giacomucci

-Cost: Pay what you can! (suggested donation, if financially able, of $25 per session or $125 for all group sessions)
+Cost: Pay what you can! (suggested donation, if financially able, of $20 per session)

 This group is open to anyone that identifies as an immigrant (regardless of immigration status), refugee, or new citizen.
-We welcome undocumented, DACA & TPS youth and young adults, refugees, and those who have gone through adjustment of status.
+We welcome undocumented, DACA & TPS, refugees, and those who have gone through adjustment of status.
 New participants are welcome to join the group at any time.

 Disclaimer: This is a peer support group for community members, not a therapy group.
 If you are looking for therapy services, please let us know and we can offer referrals.